 I’ve been to the Arran distillery half a dozen times now.
 The first visit was almost a decade ago.
 My wife and I had booked a long weekend on the island and since I had never tried the whisky before I decided to drop into the distillery for a tour.
 We thoroughly enjoyed that holiday and I rather fell in love with Arran and its whisky.

-It’s entirely possible to love a whisky having never visited the place it was created but I personally find that such trips increase the connection I have with a dram.
+It’s entirely possible to love a whisky having never visited the place it was created but I personally find such trips increase the connection I have with a dram.
 That connection isn’t quite tangible but it’s nevertheless meaningful.
-Having been there and breathed the air and felt the wind and rain on my face and, occasionally, even basked in the sunshine, it feels like I gain a new set of experiences with which to associate the whisky.
-Rather than simply being a pleasant drinking experience, it’s now a trigger of happy memories and a recall of long forgotten sensations.
+Having been there and breathed the air and felt the wind and rain on my face and, occasionally, basked in the sunshine, it feels like I gain a new set of experiences with which to associate the whisky.
+Rather than simply being a pleasant drinking experience, it’s now a trigger of happy memories and a recall for long forgotten sensations.

 If that sounds rather sentimental, good.
-It’s meant to be.
+It’s supposed to be.
 We can explain a lot about whisky.
 How it’s made.
 How different parts of the process influence its flavour.
 We can count phenol parts per million and analyse cut points or compare fermentation times but none of that takes feeling into account.
 The personal connection we each have with the spirit remains individual and mysterious and, as a result, all the more intriguing to me.

 We all have our favourites and there are different contributing factors responsible for our being drawn to a particular brand.
 Flavour and aroma are massively important, of course.
 Price comes into it.
 Branding and marketing, too.
 Yet our own personal life experiences shape our choices as much, if not more, than any of those.
 The more you get to know a whisky, the more connected to it you become and distillery visits are a big part of that.

 I found myself back at the distillery in Lochranza in July this year.
 It was my first visit to such a place since 2019, thanks to the global pandemic.
-Now, I’m well aware that the loss of distillery tours is nothing in comparison with some of the awful things people have lived through over the last year or two but it nevertheless seemed significant to be standing outside Arran distillery again.
+Now, I’m well aware that the loss of distillery tours is nothing in comparison with some of the awful things people have lived through over the last two years but it nevertheless seemed significant to be standing outside Arran distillery again.
 To others it would be trivial but to me, it felt like “a moment” and that moment is now an experience to be added to my other memories of Arran.
 It will be recalled when I next sip on a dram and for a brief second I’ll remember how I felt that day.
 It will become part of the sensory experience of the whisky.
 It is that sensory experience, not just of smell and taste but of memory and feeling that makes whisky such a rewarding drink.

 I picked this Distillery Exlcusive up at Lochranza in July of 2021.
 Aged for a total of 13 years, it was finished in a rum cask and bottled at 54.4%.
 It retailed at £70 a bottle.